 Fundamental principles of physics, using algebra and trigonometry; the principles and applications of classical mechanics and thermodynamics, including harmonic motion, mechanical waves and sound, physical systems, Newton's Laws of Motion, and gravitation and other fundamental forces; with emphasis on problem solving.
-Prerequisite: MATH 1314 College Algebra (3 SCH version) and Math 1316 Plane Trigonometry or 2312 Pre-Calculus Math (3 SCH version) (Math 2412 Pre-Calculus may substitute for 2312).
+Prerequisite: MATH 1314 and Math 1316 or 2312 (Math 2412 Pre-Calculus may substitute for 2312).
 Credit 4 semester hours.